peropranav/Synchronizing-Multi-Threading-java/README.md

-# Synchronizing Multi Threading java
+# Synchronizing Multi Threading Java

 ### Synchronization in java is the capability to control the access of multiple threads to any shared resource.
 ### Java Synchronization is better option where we want to allow only one thread to access the shared resource.